FACT-Finder-Web-Components/documentation/markdown/3.x/en/core-result-dispatcher.md

 ### `dispatchRaw(response, topics)`
 ___
 Manually dispatches a **response** to Web Components.
-This method is useful when there is a need to dispatch a FACT-Finder response received in a way other than by Web Components AJAX request.
+This method is useful when there is a need to dispatch a FactFinder response received in a way other than by Web Components AJAX request.
 That will be the case especially when implementing [Server Side Rendering](/documentation/3.x/server-side-rendering).

 Argument `topics` is optional - skipping it causes the response to be dispatched to all default topics.